Proper Disposal of Pesticide Waste

 Excess Product

-EXCESS PRODUCT is unused pesticide that you no longer need or no longer legal.
-To avoid the problem of excess product: buy only what you can use in one season.
-The best way to dispose of EXCESS PRODUCT is to find someone who can use it--if the product is still legal to use.
+Excess product is unused pesticide that you no longer need or that is no longer legal.
+To avoid the problem of excess product, buy only what you can use in one season.
+The best way to dispose of excess product is to find someone who can use it—if the product is still legal to use.
 Check with the supplier or manufacturer to determine if they will take it back.
 You may be able to dispose of small quantities of excess product during hazardous waste collection programs sponsored by local solid-waste management agencies.
-Check with your local solid-waste management agency to determine if they sponsor a collection program and, if so, when the next one will be ( Figure 15 ).
+Check with your local solid-waste management agency to determine if they sponsor a collection program and, if so, when the next one will be.

-If you can't use it, give it away, or dispose of it through a local hazardous waste collection program, you must arrange for a licensed hazardous waste contractor to dispose of it.
+If you cannot use it, give it away, or dispose of it through a local hazardous waste collection program, you must arrange for a licensed hazardous waste contractor to dispose of it.
 Call the FDEP for a list of licensed contractors.

 Rinse Water

-Improperly disposed RINSE WATER from application equipment has great potential for causing ground- and surface-water contamination.
+Improperly disposed rinse water from application equipment has great potential for causing ground- and surface-water contamination.

-Figure 16.
+Figure 14.
 Rinse water can be re-used as make-up water in some cases.

 Spill Clean-up Material

-Figure 17.
+Figure 15.
 Cleaning a spill with absorbent.

 Pesticide-Contaminated Clothing

-CLOTHING contaminated by pesticides regulated as solid waste (most pesticides) can be disposed of as solid waste (trash).
+Clothing contaminated by pesticides regulated as solid waste (most pesticides) can be disposed of as solid waste (trash).
 Clothing contaminated by pesticides regulated as hazardous waste must be disposed of as hazardous waste, if it is contaminated as a result of a spill or leak.
 If the clothing is contaminated as a result of a normal, legal application of the pesticide, then the clothing can be handled as normal solid waste.

 Other Solutions and Options